marchuec/INF1010-object_oriented_programming_cpp/README.md

 # INF1010-Object-Oriented-Programming-Cpp
-Object oriented programming C++ course at Polytechnique Montreal
+C++ object oriented programming course I did at Polytechnique Montreal in the summer of 2020.
-Summer 2020